noaione/yuusha-shoukan-ln/sources/v04/chapter1.md

 And thus, in the end, with an overwhelming lead, the Funny Rabbit won.

-I never thought I’d get it right...While Alice just looked at it with her mouth opened wide.
+I never thought I’d get it right...
+While Alice just looked at it with her mouth opened wide.
 As a self-proclaimed beauty, I don’t think that’s something you should do...